Windows logon tool is compatible with Active Directory SAM account names (in the form of “Domain\Username”).

 The user account for LDAP information retrieval must have permission to see the user information in the LDAP directory on AD.

-Windows logon tool attempts to convert between SAM and UPN if the terminal participates in AD and the following registry settings are in place.
+Windows logon tool attempts to convert between SAM and UPN if the PC participates in AD and the following registry settings are in place.

 |HKEY_LOCAL_MACHINE\SOFTWARE\SGK\YubiOn\WlsConfig\LdapUser||REG_SZ||User account ID for LDAP information retrieval|

 Register the above registry on the AD participating PC, then use the configuration tool to set up the logon settings for your AD account.(reference)